vikasg57/sample_django_project/README.md

 # Django Social Network API Documentation

 ## Overview
 This document provides details on the REST API endpoints available in the Django Social Network project.
-The API allows interaction with a mini back-end system for library management.
+The API allows interaction with app.

 ## Base URL
 http://localhost:8000

 ## Endpoints